rogerjdeangelis/utl_keep_only_the_columns_that_exist_in_another_table/README.md

     On sunday I get a template dataset which has the variables I  need to keep for the rest of the week.
     The name and type of extra variables on susequent days is not known.

+    For Additional solutions see
+    Quentin McMullen
+    Keintz, Mark
+    on the end of this message

     Inspired by
     https://tinyurl.com/y99e9sug